harnerdesigns/jackharner-gatsby/content/blog/installing-git-and-cloning-your-first-repo/index.md

 ## Step 4: Switching Branches

-Once you have cloned the repository, you might need to switch to a different branch.
+Once you have cloned the repository, you'll need to know how to switch to different branches.

 1. **List available branches**:
    - Navigate to the cloned repository: